aserg-ufmg/CSIndex/README.md

 CSIndexbr (https://csindexbr.org) provides transparent data about Brazilian scientific production in Computer Science.
 We index full research papers published in selected conferences and journals.
 The papers are retrieved from <a href="https://dblp.org/">DBLP</a>.

+# Programming Language and Dependencies

-CSIndexbr is implemented in Python 2.7 (backend scripts) and the interfaces is HTML/Javascript.
+CSIndexbr is implemented in Python 3.9 (backend scripts) and the front-end is HTML and pure Javascript.

+We also use:

+* [requests](https://pypi.org/project/requests/): "a simple, yet elegant HTTP library", which is used to retrieve data from DBLP.
+* [xmltodict](https://pypi.org/project/xmltodict/): "a Python module that makes working with XML feel like you are working with JSON", which is used the XML files returned by DBLP.

 # Scripts